 This year — all politics is local — I have a pet project: reversing the abandonment of softball games at Brighton Town Park.
 In the summer, I am an umpire and often umpired games at the Park.
 In its heyday, the Park hosted four games a night five days a week.
 Players were attracted to the centrally located and well maintained field.

 After games, players and fans would stream into Zebb’s, in what was then Loehman’s Plaza, to keep the good times rolling.
 For reasons uncertain, two or three years ago the games ended.
 See The difference between guys and girls in coed softball at Brighton Town Park

 Recently when the Council was greeting the public at a kiosk at the Brighton Farmer’s Market, I discussed the issue with Councilmember Jason DiPonzio.
 Jason showed genuine concern about the loss of the games, saying he would investigate.
 Brighton Team, reward my vote by bringing softball back to Brighton Town Park.
 I’ve even offered to be Head Umpire and League Commissioner.

 Below is the trip down Talker political memory lane, 2015 – 2019.
 Those featured have held or will soon hold an elected office.
-Also included are Maritza Buitrago who invited me to canvass with her during her 2016 campaign for Family Court Judge and Alex White who has run on several occasions for local offices and is currently a candidate for Rochester City Council.
+Also included are Maritza Buitrago who invited me to canvass with her during her 2016 campaign for Family Court Judge, Marvin Stephenson, and Alex White who has run on several occasions for local offices and is currently a candidate for Rochester City Council.

 Rachel’s Rebel Roots, On the electoral road with Rachel, With Rachel on Broad, CASTED and beyond, On the rally in Washington Square Park.
 Would Einstein Be Welcome in America Today?, We Are Orlando.
 And 25 years ago when the RCSD led the nation against discrimination towards gay students